grantmcwilliams/PlexForBoxee/README.md

-/data/.boxeePlexee - A Plex Client for Boxee
+plexforboxee - A Plex Client for Boxee
 ================================
 Originally created by xmcnuggetx